csoren66/Emotion-detection/README.md

 <h1><center> Emotion Detection </center><h1>

 ## Overview
-The task is to categorize each face based on the emotion shown in the facial expression into one of seven categories (0=Angry, 1=Disgust, 2=Fear, 3=Happy, 4=Sad, 5=Surprise, 6=Neutral).
+The aim of the project is to display facial expressions (happy, sad, anger, fear, disgust, surprise, neutral) by performing fast & accurate face detection with OpenCV using a deep learning face detector model.

+The model is trained on the FER-2013 dataset which was published on International Conference on Machine Learning (ICML).
+This dataset consists of 35887 grayscale, 48x48 sized face images with seven emotions - angry, disgusted, fearful, happy, neutral, sad and surprised.

 ## Methodology